2016 Update Green Township Residents and Small Businesses

 Current market conditions have resulted in lower wholesale electricity and natural gas prices.
 This presents an opportunity for many businesses to take advantage of today’s lower prices and begin saving versus the generation price offered by your local electric and gas distribution company.

-Duke Energy Retail charges a $50 fee for switching; however the local utility may also charge a fee.
+Duke Energy Retail does not charge a fee for switching; however the local utility may charge a fee.

 Billing and Payment